 Warts on the Skin

-These usually occur on the fingers or hands, but it's not uncommon for them to spread to the face—and that makes shaving very difficult.
-In fact, it can make shaving a little dangerous—warts spread when they're opened, and dragging a razor of the top of a razor is definitely going to open it up so that the virus (the human papillomavirus) can spread to other parts of the skin that may also be open.
+These usually occur on the fingers or hands, but it’s not uncommon for them to spread to the face—and that makes shaving very difficult.
+In fact, it can make shaving a little dangerous—warts spread when they’re opened, and dragging a razor over the top of a wart is definitely going to open it up so that the virus (the human papillomavirus) can spread to other parts of the skin that may also be open.

 Warts usually go away after a few years, but if you don’t want to wait that long (and who wants to wait a few years for warts to disappear?) there are over-the-counter treatments, home remedies, and strategies strategies dermatologists can use.

 We’ve spent the entire article scaring you, and let’s be honest, here: this post is kind of a downer.
 It’s full of disorders and advice on what you need to do to avoid them.
 No fun.

 So how can you avoid the disorders above?
 Here are the easiest ways.

 Be Vigilant.
 Keep an eye out during your daily grooming routine.
 When you’re shaving, give yourself a quick look to see how your skin is doing.

 An Ounce of Prevention is Worth a Pound of Cure.
 Some of the disorders above are genetic, and you may be at an elevated risk, but others are very avoidable.
 If you take a shower at the gym, wear flip flops to avoid athlete’s foot; if you’ve got pale skin, cover and wear sunscreen.